Seirdy/seirdy.one/content/posts/website-best-practices.md

 Beyond alt-text
 ---------------

 Note: this section does not include examples of its own.
-If you wish to see examples, look at the figures included in the official version of this web page.
+If you wish to see examples, look at the figures in the official version of this web page.
 You're probably on it right now; if not, [here's the canonical location](https://seirdy.one/2020/11/23/website-best-practices.html).

 Expect some readers to have images disabled or unloaded.
 Examples include: